Are you fed up with sniffing and sneezing during the warmer months? This year take action to get your hay fever under control naturally.

 If your symptoms are more associated with mould and dust then looking at your home environment may be helpful.
 For example dust mites can contribute to hay fever, so keeping the house and work environment dust free is important.
 Chronic sufferers often consider removing carpets, feather quilts and pillows.
 Air filters can also be helpful.

 As it often occurs with asthma looking at some of the nutritional support for asthma may be helpful for some.
 Various studies have shown that using certain probiotics particularly Lactobabillus casei can decrease symptoms reducing the need for medications.
 Other studies have shown a mixed strain probiotic which includes Bifidobacterium longum may help suppress inflammation and help rebalance the immune response.
-In our clinic we often use a specific probiotic supplement known to help with immune modulation.

 As nasal allergies are associated with high histamine levels including nutrients known to lower histamine can be beneficial.
 Histamine is a part of the immune system response that causes all of the symptoms you associate with allergies — such as sneezing, rashes and cold-like symptoms.
 Antihistamines block histamine activity, seeking to stop the allergic reaction.
 Many allergy medications on the shelves of your local drug store work as antihistamines.
 But there are also certain foods and plant extracts that can have similar effects on histamine production (e.g quercetin, vitamin C etc).
 This is discussed in detail in my book My Kids Can’t Eat That!